OlehSmirnov/e-commerce-demo/README.md

 # Online shop

-**Features:**
+**Main features:**

-* User can add items to the cart and edit their quantity
+* User can add products to the cart and edit their quantity
+* User can visit a product page and see details about it
-* User can place an order and pay for it on an relevant Stripe checkout page (in test mode of course)
+* User can place an order and pay for it on the relevant Stripe checkout page (in test mode of course)
 * User can filter items by price/popularity/reviews
 * Cart stays updated when user refreshes the site or closes and opens it
+* Various application routes for handling different urls
 * Responsive UI

 **Tech stack**